helm/charts/stable/keycloak/README.md

 For high availability, Keycloak should be run with multiple replicas (`keycloak.replicas > 1`).
 WildFly uses Infinispan for caching.
 These caches can be replicated across all instances forming a cluster.
-If `keycloak.replicas > 1`, JGroups' DNS_PING is configured for cluster discovery and Keycloak is started with `--server-config standalone-ha.xml`.
+If `keycloak.replicas > 1`, JGroups' KUBE_PING is configured for cluster discovery and Keycloak is started with `--server-config standalone-ha.xml`.

 ## Why StatefulSet?